Carrie Prejean

+Caroline Michelle Prejean Boller (/preɪˈʒɑːn/ pray-ZHAHN; born May 13, 1987) is an American conservative activist, and former model and beauty pageant titleholder.
+She was crowned Miss California USA 2009 and later placed as the first runner-up at the Miss USA 2009 pageant.
+Prejean received widespread national media attention during the Miss USA pageant for her public opposition to same-sex marriage.
+She later lost her Miss California title over subsequent contractual disputes with the Donald Trump-run organization.

+Following her pageant career, Prejean transitioned into conservative political activism, representing the Women for Trump coalition during the 2020 presidential campaign.
+She was appointed to the Religious Liberty Commission by Donald Trump in May 2025.
+She was removed from the commission in February 2026 following public clashes with witnesses during a hearing on antisemitism, in which she expressed opposition to Zionism, condemned Israel's conduct in Gaza, and defended Tucker Carlson and Candace Owens, while claiming to speak from a Catholic perspective.

 Early life

-Prejean was born in San Diego, California, to Francine (Coppola) and Wilbert Prejean.
-Her mother is an Italian American, and her father is of French descent.
+Prejean was born on May 13, 1987, in San Diego, California, to Francine (Coppola) and Wilbert Prejean.
 She was raised in an evangelical household in Vista, California.
-In 1996, Prejean's parents separated and subsequently started divorce proceedings.
-According to her autobiography, Prejean considered the divorce a "trauma that irrevocably shaped the rest of my life".
-The divorce was a bitter one with accusations of poor behavior and homosexuality on both sides, and custody proceedings lasted an entire decade, by which time Prejean and her sister were already grown up.
-Prejean stated in her autobiography that her parents "were being selfish" when they broke up the family and that the divorce "put distance between me and my parents".
-She also explained that the divorce took a severe financial toll on the family, tarnished her childhood, and motivated her to provide her own children with a stable home.
+In 1996, Prejean's parents separated and started divorce proceedings; Prejean considered the divorce a "trauma that irrevocably shaped the rest of my life".
+The divorce was a bitter one with accusations of poor behavior and homosexuality on both sides.
+Custody proceedings lasted an entire decade, by which time Prejean and her sister were already grown up.

 Prejean graduated in 2005 from Vista High School.
-She studied at San Diego Christian College, an evangelical private school located in El Cajon, California, and attended the Rock Church, where she volunteered with their outreach ministries, including JC's Girls.
-Prejean also volunteered with Luv-em-Up Ministries in El Cajon, where she worked with children with developmental disabilities.
+She studied at San Diego Christian College, an evangelical private school, and attended the Rock Church, where she volunteered with their outreach ministries.
 She studied to become a special education teacher.

-Modeling

-Prejean has modeled for Target, Saks Fifth Avenue, Bloomingdale's, and Nordstrom.
-She has also appeared in Bliss magazine, as a model for E!
-Entertainment Television, and in an interactive model search competition for the NBC game show Deal or No Deal.
-Prejean has been an ambassador for the San Diego Padres as a member of the Pad Squad since 2006.

-Beauty pageants
+Pageant career

 In 2007, she competed in the Miss California USA 2008 beauty pageant and was first runner-up.

 Prejean returned the following year and won the Miss California USA 2009 title, succeeding Raquel Beezley as California's representative to the Miss USA pageant.
 Prejean competed at the nationally televised Miss USA 2009 pageant in Las Vegas, Nevada on April 19, 2009, and placed first runner-up.
 Prejean's answer to her final question during the pageant became the subject of controversy.